jzgi/chainfx/README.md

-# The Greatbone Framework
+# The ChainBase Enterprise Library

-Initially developed in Sowmob Ltd (江西雄猫), the Greatbone framework has been addressing enterprise complexity and powering many Web applications in a compact approach.
+The ChainBase framework has been addressing enterprise complexity and powering many Web applications in a compact approach.

 The framwork introduces a new server-side architectural model called contextual Web programming.